 Provisions for liabilities and charges are non-financial liabilities of uncertain timing or amount.
 They are accrued when the Company has a present (legal or constructive) obligation as a result of past events, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate of the amount of the obligation can be made.
 Provisions are measured at the present value of the expenditures expected to be required to settle the obligation using a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the obligation.
-The increase in interest expense.
+The increase in the provision due to the passage of time is recognised as an interest expense.